Introduction to Pilgrim's Traverse in FFXIV

 Eureka Orthos, players will be able to find Juniper Incense inside

-Silver Coffers, allowing players to summon and gain support from Feo Ul for the current floor.
+Silver Coffers, allowing players to summon and gain support from Feo Ul for the current floor. - Similar to Eureka Orthos, an additional boss appears on Floor 99.

-- New to Pilgrim's Traverse, the Floor 99 boss can be challenged in a separate 1-4 player trial.
+- New to Pilgrim's Traverse, the Floor 99 boss can be challenged in a separate 1-4 player duty.
 The boss can also be powered up by giving specific 'Offerings', up to 8 of each of the 5 types for a total of 40, with rewards increasing with offerings.
 These offerings can be found in the Accursed Horde, and can also be traded on the Marketboard.

 Rewards for Clearing Pilgrim's Traverse